petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 To make our resource monitoring app work as intended, we need to wire up `chartingActor` to the actual system [Performance Counters](https://msdn.microsoft.com/en-us/library/system.diagnostics.performancecounter.aspx?cs-save-lang=1&cs-lang=fsharp "PerformanceCounter Class - F#") for the graph data.
 This needs to happen on an ongoing basis so that our chart regularly updates.

 One of the most powerful capabilities Akka.NET exposes is the ability to schedule messages to be sent in the future, including regularly occurring messages.
-And it turns out, this is exactly the functionality we need to have `ChartingActor` regularly update our graphs.
+And it turns out, this is exactly the functionality we need to have `chartingActor` regularly update our graphs.

 In this lesson you'll learn two powerful Akka.NET concepts: